mapletechno/paytabs/readme.md

     - Rename the return URL to YOUR_url/handle-payment-response.php So the handle-payment-response.php file link is your return URL

+4. Change access permission to the .env file
+    - chmod 400 (or 440 if your server is run by another user) for.env file for security

 ## Usage

 1. Start the PHP built-in server: